-Abbreviation for Undersea and Hyperbaric Medical Society.
+UHMS Abbreviation for Undersea and Hyperbaric Medical Society.

-Another form of oxygen toxicity, which is caused by prolonged exposure to high oxygen partial pressures.
+Whole-body toxicity Another form of oxygen toxicity, which is caused by prolonged exposure to high oxygen partial pressures.
 The most common symptoms are irritation in the lungs, a burning sensation in the chest, coughing and reduction of the vital capacity.
 Also called Pulmonary Oxygen Toxicity.
-See also OTU.
+See also

+OTU.